dahlend/kete/README.md

 The repository for Kete, Solar System Survey Simulation Software.

-'Kete' comes from ancient greek mythology, meaning sea monsters, and is the root word for Cetaceans (Whales).

-## Licensing:

-The original version of this repo was developed at Caltech IPAC.
-This is a fork of that repo where the work will continue as a personal project.
-Work done while at IPAC is of course owned by Caltech, but all future work will be marked as owned by Dar Dahlen & future contributors.
-License will remain as BSD-3 Clause to simplify things.

 ## Introduction

 The kete tools are intended to enable the simulation of all-sky surveys of minor